Q: How did you get involved in the aviation industry?

-Q. What are some of the major trends you have seen develop over the past 20 to 30 years?
+Q: What are some trends you’ve seen in the past 20-30 years?

-Q. What are some of the biggest challenges you have faced over the years?
+Q: What are some of the biggest challenges you have faced?

-Q. What do you favor most about working in this industry?
+Q: What do you favor most about the industry?

 A: The free cocktail parties at the trade shows!
 For me, it is all about the people.
 I have been fortunate to travel worldwide and made many a friend in this business and met some real characters, too.
 At times we worked under difficult circumstances and pressure situations.
 But it seems we always got the job done and had a lot of fun doing it.
 For me it has been a really good ride.